-In addition to the requirements set forth in Board Policy B-4, a project or other initiative meeting any of the thresholds listed below shall require prior approval by the Board:
+In addition to the requirements set forth in Board Policy B-4, a capital project costing \$2,000,000 or greater incurred during the duration of the project shall require prior approval by the Board.
+The Guidelines should be followed whether the proposal is considered independently or in the context of review of capital or operating budgets.